Peace and Justice (Norway): Campaigning and funding

-In May 2025, Peace and Justice launched an expensive and controversial advertising campaign for the 2025 Norwegian parliamentary election on Oslo’s public transport network with pictures of Leraand (candidate for the constituency of Oslo) and Glenn Diesen (candidate for constituency of Akershus), criticizing Norway’s financial and military support for Ukraine.
-The campaign, which featured slogans opposing the government’s 85 billion-kroner aid package to Kyiv, was widely denounced as a propaganda stunt.
+In May 2025, Peace and Justice launched an expensive and controversial advertising campaign for the 2025 Norwegian parliamentary election on Oslo's public transport network with pictures of Leraand (candidate for the constituency of Oslo) and Glenn Diesen (candidate for constituency of Akershus), criticizing Norway's financial and military support for Ukraine.
+The campaign, which featured slogans opposing the government's 85 billion-kroner aid package to Ukraine, was widely denounced as a propaganda stunt.
 The party initially refused to disclose who had financed the 1.4 million kroner campaign, later revealed to be controversial Russian-based billionaire Atle Berge.
 The incident triggered an investigation by the Norwegian Party Law Committee, which found that it all seem to be done according to Norwegian law.
 The advertising posters for FOR on the subway in Oslo were torn down in many places shortly after they were hung up.
 Mathilde Tybring-Gjedde of the Conservative Party described the party’s advertisements as “an echo of Russian propaganda,” a sentiment echoed in national media coverage.